-Aczone® Gel, 5% and vehicle were evaluated in a randomized, double-blind, cross-over design clinical study of 64 patients with G6PD deficiency and acne vulgaris.
+Aczone Gel, 5% and vehicle were evaluated in a randomized, double-blind, cross-over design clinical study of 64 subjects with G6PD deficiency and acne vulgaris.
 Subjects were Black (88%), Asian (6%), Hispanic (2%) or of other racial origin (5%).
-Blood samples were taken at Baseline, Week 2, and Week 12 during both vehicle and Aczone® Gel, 5% treatment periods.
-There were 56 out of 64 subjects who had a Week 2 blood draw and applied at least 50% of treatment applications.
-Table 3 contains results from testing of relevant hematology parameters for these two treatment periods.
-Aczone® Gel was associated with a 0.32 g/dL drop in hemoglobin after two weeks of treatment, but hemoglobin levels generally returned to baseline levels at Week 12.
+Blood samples were taken at Baseline, Week 2, and Week 12 during both vehicle and Aczone Gel, 5% treatment periods.
+Some of these subjects developed laboratory changes suggestive of hemolysis, but there was no evidence of clinically significant hemolytic anemia in this study [see Warnings and Precautions (5.1)].

 Aczone - Clinical Pharmacology